-S/N Statements about costs and benefits of youth participation 1 2 3 4 5 in ACS 1 Employment opportunities in ACS is high than other sectors.
-2 Participating in ACS increase capital income.
+S/ Statements about costs and benefits of youth 1 2 3 4 5 N participation in ACS 1 Employment opportunities in ACS are higher than other sectors.
+2 Participating in ACS increases capital income.
 3 Participating in ACS increase member access to food 4 Participating in ACS increase member access training and education 5 Overhead costs in ACS are high than benefit received 6 Membership fee is high compared to benefit generated 7 Cost of capital investment is greater than benefit received